sngjuk/argparse-to-class/README.md

 # Argparse_to_class for Jupyter execution

-Simple argparse transform into class format for Jupyter notebook users. (due to Jupyter argv argument passing problem) You can just copy and paste to substitute your argparse codes.
-So don't need to change internal code.
+Simple argparse transform into class format for Jupyter notebook users. (due to Jupyter argv argument passing problem) Just copy and paste to substitute argparse code.
+So you don't need to change internal code.

 ### Usage :
 python arg2cls.py [target.py] [target2.py(optional)] ...